-I’ll describe here shortly the problems that an unsuccessful transformation related to mental aging causes in an adult individual.
+I’ll describe here shortly the problems that an unsuccessful transformation related to mental ageing causes in an adult individual.
 The source of the problem is almost impossible to spot precisely because nothing happens in our minds as we move from adolescence to adulthood even if that is just when a major change in psyche should take place.
-These little tips tell us about the tiny but all the same significant defect we all inherited.
+These little tips tell us about the tiny but all the same significant mental defect we all inherited.

 However, something happens.
 When we break away from our childhood, the feeling of having parents weakens and no longer maintains a normal order of life (which makes our life meaningful).
 We gradually lose our childlike faith in the authority of our breeders.
 We may feel liberated, confused, or anxious depending on our childhood experiences.

 The role of consciousness is still to control our reactions by altering external stimuli.
 It will not change, even if our independence increases.
 Also, emotions, which are reactions and products of this control system, remain the same.